25 May 2009 - DPRK II

 Interview with CTBTO Executive Secretary Tibor Tóth on the Russian RT channel:

-Unlike the 2006 test, no radioactive noble gases were detected after the 2009 DPRK event - neither by the CTBTO nor by individual countries using national means.
+Unlike the tests in 2006 and 2013, no radioactive noble gases were detected after the 2009 DPRK event - neither by the CTBTO nor by individual countries using national means.
 However, experts agreed that a "nuclear bluff" scenario was highly implausible.
 A definite clarification of the nature of the DPRK event would have been brought about through an on-site inspection had the Treaty already been in force.
 In this case, the scientific evidence collected by the CTBTO's monitoring stations would have provided a firm basis for a decision by the CTBTO's future Executive Council to dispatch an on-site inspection.

 See the DPRK 2013 page for information on the latest nuclear test announced by the country.